Southern Asia Regional Director

 Today this ministry, BTC, is one of the largest non-governmental health and education organizations in India providing rehabilitation and restoration for hundreds of the lost youth in the nation of India.
 KK established one of the largest Teen Challenge ministries in India.
 This ministry is a flagship for South Asia.
 A ministry birthed in prayer, he has led BTC to grow into a holistic work that includes health clinics in the red light districts, homes for women, men, and children that have been rescued, a school for the children of women used in prostitution, and a church for women from the brothels.

-In 2008, Devaraj was the Honored recipients of the internationally respected mother teresa memorial international award for social justice.
-In 2007 he was invited to meet UN Secretary general and the global leaders forum and participate in a discussion on achieving the millennium development goals.
-By invitation, he testified before US congress on behalf of victimised children.
+In 2008, Devaraj was the Honored recipients of the internationally respected mother Teresa memorial international award for social justice.
+In 2007 he was invited to meet UN Secretary general and the global leader's forum and participate in a discussion on achieving the millennium development goals.
+By invitation, he testified before US Congress on behalf of victimized children.

 He serves on the World Assemblies of God Fellowship Missions Commission on sexual exploitation, slavery, Human Trafficking.
 Devaraj is also the Project Rescue coordinator for India.
 Devaraj still leads the work today and is focused on raising up leaders to share the light of Christ in the darkest places.